Pics Gallery

 the design, I worked them out from three 8x4 sheets (cos that's what I had at the time) and a

 couple of months of playing with acoustic dimensions.
+Again, these have left the stable!
+Just the job for someone with far

 This little Carlsbro GLX 30 is quite amazing really.
 It handles both the electro-accoustic